InsideTheSim/ethmerge.com-content/faqs/how-can-i-test-proof-of-stake-ethereum.md

 ---
-title: How can I try out proof-of-stake (PoS) Ethereum?
+title: How can I test proof-of-stake (PoS) Ethereum?
 weight: 9.1
 attribution:
   -